EMDR therapy

 How is EMDR different from other therapies?

 Unlike many therapies that focus mainly on talking through experiences, EMDR works a little differently.
-Instead, it uses bilateral stimulation, such as eye movements or tapping, to help the brain reprocess memories .
+Instead, it uses bilateral stimulation to help the brain reprocess memories .
 This approach allows distressing experiences to lose their intensity and be integrated in a healthier way.
 While traditional therapies often focus on exploring and understanding experiences, EMDR works directly with how those memories are stored in the nervous system, supporting change at both an emotional and physical level.